-One spring weekend John and I drove from Lake Louise to Jasper on the Icefields Parkway or “the road through the clouds” as it was called by those who built it during the Great Depression.
-I’ve driven it many times but always in the summer.
+One spring weekend John and I drove from Lake Louise to Jasper on the Icefields Parkway or “theroad through the clouds” as it was called by those who built it during the Great Depression and enjoyed a stop at the Columbia Icefield.
+I’ve driven the Icefields Parkway many times but always in the summer.
 In the winter it’s a drive you should only do when the conditions are right.
 And even though the calendar says spring, in late March it’s still very much a winter drive.

-We were exceedingly lucky.
+We were exceedingly lucky with regards to weather.
 The roads were clear and there wasn’t a snow storm in the forecast.
 Even under what I would consider ideal driving conditions, the sign at the entrance to Jasper National Park rated the road as fair.
 It was a treat to have the time to stop and visit the Columbia Icefield when there was hardly a soul in sight.

 Driving the Icefields Parkway in spring